 In this assignment, students are asked to formulate a viable and relevant research question drawing from the research discussed in the first section on the state.
 In just one page, students will (1) state their research question, which must address an actual empirical puzzle of the region or country in the region; (2) formulate one hypothesis to be tested; (3) make explicit whether the DV and main IVs are political, economic, or societal variables (one must be state or regime-related); and (4) identify two sources of data (with full reference and corresponding online link).
 This exercise will test the causal thinking of students, their skills in designing a research project, and their understanding of the salience and relevance of contemporary Latin American problems.
-It is due on Tuesday September 27th on Elms.
-Instructions will be posted on Elms one week before the assignment is due.
+It is due on Thursday February 22nd both on Elms and a hardcopy in class.
+Further instructions will be posted on Elms a week before the assignment is due.